Skip to content

 Simplicity development framework

-We're prototyping a tool, somewhat akin to cargo or go, providing package management, development workflow, and test orchestration features.
-This integrated build system tool will provide a test framework support unit and integration tests, including running integration tests against a regtest environment to simulate the effects of multiple related transactions.
+A new tool called Simplex, somewhat akin to cargo or go, provides package management, development workflow, and test orchestration features.
+This integrated build system tool is under ongoing development and will provide a test framework support unit and integration tests, including running integration tests against a regtest environment to simulate the effects of multiple related transactions.